 St. Paul counsels, “Endure hardness, as a good soldier of Jesus Christ,” and this characteristic of the “living stones” is well typified in the Shittim wood “standing up.”
 This timber was plentiful in the wilderness of Sinai, and used in the construction of the Tabernacle, for the woodwork in the Ark, the altars and their staves, the table, the boards, bars and pillars.
 It was used in Egypt in boat building, and Josephus speaks of its strength and durability.
 (Antiq.
 III 6,5) The wood is hard and close-grained.

-Some time back the Jehovah’s Witnesses were attempting to revive the study of the Tabernacle in their Watchtower periodical; but it is readily clear enough that, once having lost the Truth on this important edifice, they will have plenty of error in what they send forth.
+In recent months the Jehovah’s Witnesses are attempting to revive the study of the Tabernacle in their Watchtower periodical; but it is readily clear enough that, once having lost the Truth on this important edifice, they will have plenty of error in what they send forth.
 As instance, they quote 1 Pet.
 2:5, and they use the King James version, which says we “offer spiritual sacrifices” during this Age.
 Just a little reflection should reveal the folly of this.
 In Rom.
-12:1 St. Paul says, ‘‘present your bodies” as a sacrifice.
+12:1 St. Paul says, “present your bodies” as a sacrifice.
 We do not sacrifice our spiritual qualities; rather, we develop them in every good word and work, and we do this at the expense of our human bodies.
 Thus, we are told to “grow in grace and in the knowledge of our Lord Jesus,” even as St. Paul says of himself and his abused physique, “I die daily.”
 (1 Cor.
-15: 31) He was “putting off the old man with his deeds, and putting on the new man, which is renewed in knowledge” [not sacrificed, but built up, invigorated] (Col. 3:9,10.)
+15: 31) He was “putting off the old man with his deeds, and putting on the new man, which is renewed in knowledge” (not sacrificed, but built up, invigorated)—Col. 3:9,10.

 Also, in this same Watch Tower, Dec.
 1, 1972, p.
 717, col. 1 bottom, there is this statement: “The temple ‘curtain’ illustrating the fleshly barrier, was now indeed passed for the resurrected Jesus Christ, and so on the fortieth day from his resurrection he could ascend to heaven itself and appear before the person of God with the precious value of his sin-atoning blood, to present it at God’s propitiatory throne in behalf of all mankind.
 With that presentation the great antitypical Day of Atonement came to an end.”